CU-ESIIL/FCC24_Group_4/README.md

 ## Group Members
 - Member 1: Elizabeth Buhr is a field manager and junior programmer in the Forest Futures Lab at Cary Institute of Ecosystem Studies.
 Her work focuses on post-fire forest regeneration in the boreal region of Interior Alaska.
 - Member 2: Max Joseph is a data scientist at Planet Labs who estimates forest structure with remote sensing and machine learning.
-- Member 3: Hutch Tyree
+- Member 3: Hutch Tyree is a masters student at Umass Amherst doing remote sensing.
+His research focuses on land use land change classification and multisensor fusion for classifying cropland from forested land.
 - Member 4: Kit Lewers is PhD Student in Information Science and Interdisciplinary Quantitative Biology at University of Colorado Boulder.
 Her research focuses on how information overload impacts institutions grounded in big data and the affects of disciplinary silos on open science and collaboration.

 ## Code Repository Structure